 - 2. A satisfactory central registry finding is one in which: - a.
 A copy of the department's child protective services check form is returned to the requesting agency or state or local Department of Social Services indicating that, as of the date on the reply, the individual whose name was searched is not identified in the central registry as an involved caregiver with a founded disposition of child abuse/neglect; and - b.
 There is no other knowledge that the individual has a founded disposition in Virginia or elsewhere. - 3.
 A satisfactory criminal history record check report is one in which: - a.
-An original hard copy or Internet inquiry reply from the Department of State Police is returned to the agency, individual or authorized agent making the request with:
+An original hard copy or Internet inquiry reply from the Department of State Police is returned to the agency, individual or authorized agent making the request with: - (1) No convictions indicated; or - (2) Convictions indicated, but no barrier crimes, offenses, or other felony convictions in the last five years; - b.
+A letter is received from the Office of Background Investigations with a finding of "eligible"; and - c.
+There is no other knowledge that the individual has an offense in Virginia or elsewhere.

-22VAC40-191-50.
-Explaining requirements for satisfactory background checks.
+22VAC40-191-50 Explaining requirements for satisfactory background checks